 We would like to specially recognize and thank the Military Officers Association of America, for their dedication to and support of the Four Seasons We Honor Veterans program.

 With the help of a wonderful partnership with our western NC branch of the Military Officers’ Association of America (MOAA), Four Seasons is now a Level II Partner in the We Honor Veterans program.
 One of the incredible things we are able to do as a result of these partnerships is to honor our veteran patients with a pinning ceremony.
 The ceremonies are a brief, simple gathering of the patient with his/her family/friends and members of the patient’s clinical team with a member of MOAA to thank that veteran for his/her service.
 A certificate and pin(s) are awarded and the patient is saluted by the Officer present.
 Sometimes significant stories are shared, there may be music requested by the patient or family, and likewise sometimes a prayer.
 But at all of them, there is a spirit of reverence and gratitude for the service that this individual gave to our country.

-In the almost three years since we began offering pinning ceremonies to our patients, we have been privileged to pin over 400 patients.
-I cannot imagine that 2019 will see that rate slow down at all.
+Since 2014 when we began offering pinning ceremonies to our patients, we have been privileged to pin over 500 patients.
+I cannot imagine that 2020 will see that rate decrease at all.
 We offer education around veteran’s concerns and are working to increase both staff and volunteer awareness of things that may arise for a veteran during their end of life journey.
-We have big hopes for additional community partnerships, a Veteran’s Memorial Garden at Elizabeth House and beginning to offer to record veteran’s oral and/or pictorial stories in the coming year.
-All we need in order to do these things is funding!!!
+We have big hopes for additional community partnerships and beginning to offer to record veteran’s oral and/or pictorial stories in the coming year.
+All we need in order to accomplish these things is your support.

 the We Honor Veterans Team

 If you know of a veteran who should be honored through the We Honor Veterans program, please contact us at 828-692-6178.